Autocar India

 Sales: 51,902 units, Change: 17 percent YoY

-Hyundai recorded domestic sales of 51,902 units in April 2026, retaining fourth place.
-The company’s volumes continue to be led by core models such as the Creta, Venue and Exter, along with steady demand for its hatchbacks such as the Grand i10 Nios and i20.
+Hyundai retained fourth place with domestic sales of 51,902 units.
+The company’s volumes continue to be led by core models, including the Creta, Venue and Exter, along with steady demand for its hatchbacks such as the Grand i10 Nios and i20.
 The Venue was a key contributor during the month, registering its highest-ever monthly domestic sales of 12,420 units.
-Hyundai attributed this performance in part to the model’s recent five-star Bharat NCAP safety rating.
+Hyundai attributed this performance in part to the model’s recent 5-star Bharat NCAP safety rating.

 Toyota